wpmudev/coursepress/README.md

 This will ensure you grab all the required submodules.

 **Note: ** If you already have a cloned repo, you will need to *init* the submodule.
-You may need to do this in the branches.

     git submodule init --
     git submodule update

 #### Checking out branches

-When checking out branches please make sure that you run 'git clean -dff' and then 'git submodule update'.
+When checking out the *coursepress/pro* or *coursepress/standard* branches please make sure that you run 'git clean -dff' and then 'git submodule update'.

-This is required as CoursePress makes use of submodules, and different branches could be using different submodules.
-Checking out the branches without cleaning up and initialising will cause a bit of a mess in your staging environment.
+This is required as CoursePress Pro uses MarketPress as a submodule and CoursePress uses a version of MarketPress Lite and checking out the branches without cleaning up and initialising will cause a bit of a mess in your staging environment.

 Examples: